 - If not hot enough give it a microwave burst for 20 seconds and keep recheck.

 How to Reheat Subway in An Air Fryer

 If you want a fast way or method, but you don’t like using a microwave, you can use an air fryer to reheat a Subway.

 Just make sure to preheat it before putting any food inside.

 If you’re looking for something fast and easy, then this is definitely one of the most convenient ways to heat up leftovers from home.
 It takes less than five minutes to cook all those delicious sandwiches at once! (depending on the size of your air fryer)

 The good point when using the air fryer is that it’s very quick and doesn’t compromise on the quality of the sandwich.
 You’ll be able to have a good reheated sub sandwich fast.

 Here is the method to reheat Subway inside an air fryer:

 - Cook on low to medium to high heat for 3 minutes and then on high for the last 1-2 minutes

 - Check internal temperature with a probe thermometer or use a blunt knife.

 - Remove and enjoy the eating.

 How to Reheat Subway on The Stove

-It works well on cold Subway sandwiches and is perfect for a sandwich that hasn't been in the fridge.
+It works well on cold Subway sandwiches and is perfect for a sandwich that hasn’t resided in the fridge.

 Here are the steps to reheat Subway on the stovetop